scala/scala-lang/blog/_posts/2021-02-16-preventing-version-conflicts-with-versionscheme.md

 As mentioned earlier, sbt contains a built-in eviction warning feature, but there are too many false positives right now because it needs to guess.

-Since sbt 1.4.0, there is a new setting `versionScheme`, which can be used by library authors as follows in `build.sbt`:
+Since sbt 1.4.0, there is a new setting `versionScheme`, which can be used by library authors to declare the versioning scheme they use:

 ~~~ scala
 ThisBuild / versionScheme := Some("early-semver")